RfidResearchGroup/ChameleonUltra/docs/firmware.md

 A [SoftDevice](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fstruct_nrf52%2Fstruct%2Fnrf52_softdevices.html) is a precompiled and linked binary software implementing a wireless protocol developed by Nordic Semiconductor.

-We are using the [SoftDevice S140](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fstruct_nrf52%2Fstruct%2Fnrf52_softdevices.html) which implements a BLE (Bluetooth® Low Energy) Central and Peripheral protocol stack solution.
+We are using the [SoftDevice S140](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fstruct_nrf52%2Fstruct%2Fnrf52_softdevices.html) which implements a BLE Central and Peripheral protocol stack solution.

 ## The User Data